Skip to content

 CAPS Senior Staff: CAPS senior staff members have different training backgrounds; thus, they will provide different types of training experiences.
 Interns may receive secondary supervision from licensed senior staff members.

 • Hussain Alhashem, Psy.D., is a Psychologist Under Postdoctoral Supervision for Licensure.
 Dr. Alhashem earned his doctoral degree from Philadelphia College of Osteopathic Medicine’s Clinical Psychology program and completed his doctoral internship at Torrance State Hospital in Pennsylvania.
-His experience has primarily been with adults in inpatient setting, in the US and internationally, but he has also worked with adults and adolescents in outpatient settings and elderly at nursing home facilities.
+His experience has primarily been with adults in inpatient settings, in the US and internationally, but he has also worked with adults and adolescents in outpatient settings and elderly at nursing home facilities.
 His clinical interests include serious mental illnesses, substance use and co-occurring disorders.
 His theoretical style is informed by cognitive behavioral therapy, motivational interviewing and recovery approach.

-• Michelle Bertrand, LPC-A (she/her), is currently under supervision and works as the Groups Coordinator at CAPS.
+• Michelle Bertrand, M.S., LPC (she/her), is a Licensed Professional Counselor and staff counselor.
 She earned her master’s degree in Clinical Mental Health Counseling from Walden University.
 Mrs. Bertrand works from an integrative theoretical orientation which is informed by cognitive behavioral, acceptance and commitment, and existential therapies.
 Her professional interests include working with issues related to substance use, anxiety, depression and trauma.

 • Cassidy Boyle, M.A., LPC, is a Licensed Professional Counselor and staff counselor embedded in Clemson Athletics.
 She earned her master’s degree in counseling from Gonzaga University.
-Ms. Dawson arrived at Clemson in December 2022 after serving as a clinical case manager and readjustment counselor for the Department of Veteran Affairs.
+Ms. Boyle arrived at Clemson in December 2022 after serving as a clinical case manager and readjustment counselor for the Department of Veteran Affairs.
 Ms. Boyle works from an acceptance and commitment orientation, which focuses on values-based behaviors.
 She is trained in CBT, ACT and EMDR.
 Her professional interests included working with sports performance, treatment of depression and anxiety, and issues arising from trauma.

 • Sara Dawson, M.A., LAC, CCTP, is a Licensed Professional Counselor, Licensed Addiction Counselor, Certified Clinical Trauma Professional and staff counselor.
+She also serves as CAPS Coordinator of the CUI (Clemson Undergraduate Internship) program.
 She earned her master’s degree in counseling from Webster University.
 Ms. Dawson arrived at Clemson in March of 2018 after serving as the Services Coordinator at Anderson Oconee Behavioral Health Services for two years.
 Ms. Dawson works from a cognitive behavioral theoretical orientation, which emphasizes the effects of cognitions on mood and behavior.
 Her professional interests included working with issues arising from trauma, drug and alcohol counseling, treatment of depressive and anxiety symptoms, and neurological basis for depression, anxiety and addictions.

 • Karen Dekle, RN, is a registered nurse who works with CAPS Psychiatry.
 She earned her nursing degree from Tri-County Technical College in 2009.
 She joined Clemson’s Student Health Services team in 2022 following tenures with Prisma Health and Oconee County School District.
 Ms. Dekle is also an alumna of Clemson University’s secondary education program.